musiquethedev/Pokemon_Project/README.md

 This goes against common consensus in the pokemon competitive community, where movepool and abilities are often favored over stats.

 ## Next Steps
-To continue this project further, additional data--such as the missing data mentioned above--could be collected and a new model created that inputs these features.
-There could also be additional experimentation with different ways to encode the "type" feature.
+To continue this project further, additional data--such as the missing data mentioned above--can be collected and implemented into a new model which considers these features.
 Finally, that model could be productionalized into a tool that helps pokemon players easily determine the strength of different pokemon at the start of a generation, when such information is not yet common knowledge.